Table of Contents

 Vaginal delivery can proceed if the external cephalic version is successful.
 If it is unsuccessful, then either a vaginal breech delivery should be attempted, or a cesarean delivery scheduled immediately.

 This can be attempted in frank or complete breech when the fetus is not too big and there is no maternal cephalopelvic disproportion.
 Important to remember:

 - Watch for cord prolapse

-- Ask patient to push only after confirming with vaginal examination that the cervix is fully dilated
+- Ask the patient to push only after confirming with a vaginal examination that the cervix is fully dilated.

 Cesarean section is indicated in the presence of maternal cephalopelvic disproportion, double footling breech, breech with hyperextended head, a previous history of cesarean delivery and fetal macrosomia.

 Complications of breech presentation during labor are cord prolapse with fetal asphyxia or cord compression, fetal head arrest, and fetal trauma.

 Here the fetal face presents with complete head extension.
 This type of malpresentation is associated with fewer problems during labor, especially if the head flexes during descent in the chin (mentum) anterior position.

 However, in the chin/mentum posterior position, the maternal sacrum blocks the fully extended fetal head preventing descent and results in the arrest of labor.
 This can lead to prolonged labor and cesarean section delivery.
 It is important not to attempt vacuum extraction in a face presentation.